-2020s excluded.
-Only two years of data available.
+^{ 2020}s excluded.
+Only three years of data available.

-Figure 7: Tanker spills 7 tonnes and over per decade showing the influence of a relatively small number of comparatively large spills on the overall figure nternational seaborne oil trade has grown steadily since the 1970s, except for a fall in the early 1980s during the worldwide economic recession (Figure 8).
-A fall can also be seen for 2020 but the full effect of Covid-19 is still unclear at this stage.
-Conversely, the frequency of oil spills has continued to decline despite an overall increase in oil trading over the period.
+Figure 7: Tanker spills 7 tonnes and over per decade showing the influence of a relatively small number of comparatively large spills on the overall figure frequency of oil spills has continued to decline despite an overall increase in oil trading over the period.
 Presently, over 99.99% of oil transported by sea arrives safely at its destination.